Witch trials in the early modern period: Male and Female conflict and reaction to earlier feminist studies

-Were there any sorts of witches?
+Witch-cult hypothesis

 Throughout the eighteenth and nineteenth centuries, the common belief among the educated sectors of the European populace was that there had never been any genuine cult of witches and all of those people who were persecuted and executed as such were innocent of the crime of witchcraft.
-However, at this time, various scholars suggested that there had been a real cult that had been persecuted by the Christian authorities, and it had pre-Christian origins.
-The first person to advance this theory was the German Professor of Criminal Law Karl Ernst Jarcke of the University of Berlin, who put forward the idea in 1828; he suggested that witchcraft had been a pre-Christian German religion that had degenerated into Satanism.
+In the mid-nineteenth century, German Professor Karl Ernst Jarcke suggested that witchcraft had been a pre-Christian German religion that had degenerated into Satanism, sparking a short-lived period of scholarship re-examining the witch trials in this light.
 Jarcke's ideas were picked up by the German historian Franz Josef Mone in 1839, although he argued that the cult's origins were Greek rather than Germanic.
 In 1862, the Frenchman Jules Michelet published La Sorciere, in which he put forth the idea that the witches had been following a pagan religion.

-The theory achieved greater attention when it was taken up by the Egyptologist Margaret Murray, who published both The Witch-Cult in Western Europe (1921) and The God of the Witches (1931) in which she claimed that the witches had been following a pre-Christian religion which she termed "the witch-cult" and "ritual witchcraft".
+The theory achieved greater attention when it was taken up by the Egyptologist Margaret Murray, who published both The Witch-Cult in Western Europe (1921) and The God of the Witches (1931) in which she claimed that the witches had been following a pre-Christian religion which she termed "the witch-cult" and "ritual witchcraft."

-Murray claimed that this faith was devoted to a pagan Horned God and involved the celebration of four Witches' Sabbaths each year: Halloween, Imbolc, Beltane, and Lughnasadh.
 However, the majority of scholarly reviews of Murray's work produced at the time were largely critical, and her books never received support from experts in the Early Modern witch trials.
-Instead, from her early publications onward many of her ideas were challenged by those who highlighted her "factual errors and methodological failings".
+From her early publications onward, many of her ideas were challenged by those who highlighted her "factual errors and methodological failings."
+Despite this, her theory was published in the Encyclopaedia Britannica, leading to its popularization among lay audiences.
+Influencing works of literature, it inspired writings by Aldous Huxley and Robert Graves.

-We Neopagans now face a crisis.
-As new data appeared, historians altered their theories to account for it.
-We have not.
-Therefore an enormous gap has opened between the academic and the 'average' Pagan view of witchcraft.
-We continue to use of out-dated and poor writers, like Margaret Murray, Montague Summers, Gerald Gardner, and Jules Michelet.
-We avoid the somewhat dull academic texts that present solid research, preferring sensational writers who play to our emotions.